Xan Tyler: Career

 In 2001, she teamed up with dance music producer Timo Maas and as Orinoko they released "Island" on Positiva Records.
 Tyler worked with the pop ska band The Joys of Sound, and produced a number of tracks.
 In 2020 their song "Too Much Is Never Enough" was placed in a Campervan Co. advert for Sky TV.

 On 23 June 2011 it was announced that Tyler was joining Client to take over live lead vocals.
 In 2014, Tyler started work on her solo EP with London-based producer Stuart Crossland.
 The "Into the Blue" EP was released on 8 December 2014.
 In 2015, Tyler collaborated with producer Kramer in Scotland on three new tracks, written by Tyler.
 The resulting three track single was released in 2016.

 In 2017, Tyler provided backing vocals for the album Songs My Ruined Gave To Me by folk artists, Naomi Bedford and Paul Simmonds.
 Tyler sang on five songs on the album.
 One of which, "I Hate You", featured Andy Summers on guitar.

 In April 2020, Joyful Noise Recordings named Kramer their 2020 Artist-In-Residence, and simultaneously announced a new partnership with Kramer for the rebirth of his Shimmy Disc label.
 Tyler is Kramer's sole collaborator on "Let It Come Down".
 Their debut LP Songs We Sang In Our Dreams was released on 12 June 2020.

 Tyler released Clarion Call an album with Mad Professor on Ariwa, in July 2021.
 The album received favourable reviews including Uncut Magazine who described it as 'delicious' and 'extraordinary'.

-In 2023 Tyler signed to the Last Night From Glasgow label and released the first single from her solo album, funded by Creative Scotland and produced by Boo Hewerdine.
+In 2023, Tyler signed to the Last Night From Glasgow label and released the first single from her solo album, funded by Creative Scotland and produced by Boo Hewerdine.
 The single features a guest vocal from The Delgados' singer Emma Pollock.
-She was based in Scotland.

 "Holding Up Half The Sky", Tyler's debut solo album was released on Last Night From Glasgow on 24th May 2024 in Glasgow.
 It entered the Official Scottish Albums Chart at No.4, the UK Vinyl Chart at No.10 and the Independent Albums Chart at No.12 the following week.
 Each of the twelve songs on the album tell a woman's story.
 One of the songs was inspired by Molly Drake who was Nick Drake's unsung mother.
 Molly and Nick's music was not well known on their lifetimes.
 The song tells of the sadness of a dead man's mother.

+Xan Tyler teamed up with Amsterdam based Texan Jonathan Brown aka Dusty Stray in 2025.
+The pair released their debut collaboration "Home" and tours followed.
+"Home" reached number 8 in the Official Scottish Albums chart and number 5 in the Independent Album Breakers Chart.